fedtools/adfstoolkit/doc/upgrade.md

       - :exclamation: **If you choose not to do this we cannot guarantee that the correct attributes are released from the Toolkit!**

 **Step 5: Remove Older Folders to Avoid Confusion**
-   - If the upgrade is from v1.0.0.0 or earlier we recommended older folders and files in the ADFSToolkit folder `C:\ADFSToolkit` be removed
+   - :exclamation: If the upgrade is from v1.0.0.0 or earlier we recommended older folders and files in the ADFSToolkit folder `C:\ADFSToolkit` be removed
      - Only `C:\ADFSToolkit\config` and `C:\ADFSToolkit\cache` folders should remain
      - No file(s) are directly in the `C:\ADFSToolkit` folder.
      > :exclamation: Take a backup of the files and folders before they are deleted!